The Ultimate Restaurant Break-Even Formula Guide: How to Calculate Your Break-Even Point

 Knowing your numbers, including your break-even point, is a critical part of running a financially viable restaurant.
 Your restaurant can have a James Beard Award and tables filled with customers, but if it’s spending more than it’s bringing in, the business will inevitably fail.

 Novice restaurateurs may be surprised to learn just how much math is involved in running a successful restaurant.
 You have to calculate the cost of goods sold to set menu prices.
 You have to keep an eye on labor spending to ensure overtime isn’t biting into your profits.
 You also have to run a break-even point analysis to ensure your restaurant is financially healthy.

 In this guide to the break-even formula, we’re explaining:

 Conducting a restaurant break-even analysis helps you determine how much you need to sell so that your business’ expenses match its revenue.
-Knowing your break-even point enables you to understand how well your restaurant is doing financially.
+This is one of the most critical restaurant KPIs to measure, because your break-even point enables you to understand how well your restaurant is doing financially.

 Your restaurant could be generating $100,000 each month in revenue, which sounds impressive.
 But if you do a break-even analysis, you might find out that your restaurant spends $200,000 each month and needs to double or triple its revenue to be profitable.

 When you know your restaurant’s break-even point, you can set realistic prices and sales goals to make up for your spending and turn a profit.